-Iceland is extremely cold in winters and therefore the terrains are often icy, slippery and dangerous for children or older-age family members.
+Iceland is extremely cold in winter and therefore the terrains are often icy, slippery and dangerous for children or older-age family members.
 This means while you travel to Iceland with family, especially your young ones – you won’t be able to take up treks, walk on glaciers or do all the edgy adventurous stuff Iceland has on offer.
-In this scenario I would suggest visiting in summers – as the weather is a lot more welcoming and the roads are drive and family friendly.
+In this scenario I would suggest visiting in the summers – the weather is much more welcoming and the roads are drivable and family-friendly.
 But if you are heading out solo or as a couple – Iceland is for you.

 Do you need a Visa?

 Iceland is Schengen Visa.
 And you will need a valid Schengen area Travel Insurance without exception.

 - If you already have a valid visa stamping – go ahead and book your trip.
 I would still advice to check up on the visa website for any additional requirements.

 - Many countries have a visa-exemption for visiting Iceland.
 Check to see if you need a visa or not.

 - Looking for a reliable platform to get your insurance at cheap rates?
 We used https://www.insubuy.com/

 - If you are planning to apply for a visa – our advice would be to apply VERY early.
 The Danish embassy loves it holidays and with the amount of visa applications their receive in a year – trust me its a pain to get a visa on time if you are not pro-active.

 Iceland in summer and winter are two different experinces altogether.
 While summers have ‘longggg’ days, winters have longer nights and hardly any daytime.
 While summers are comfortable and drive friendly, winters can be gloomy, wet, and cold with icy roads.
 But then winters in Iceland have their own charm and once-in-a-lifetime moments of witnessing the Northern lights.